Robert-W/esri-redux/README.md

 > Tests all src files with eslint and runs flow against all the files that have opted in (via the /\* @flow \*/ comment).

 `npm run dist`
 > Generates an optimized build in the `dist` directory.
-It uses gulp-sass for sass files, gulp-replace to inject critical.css into the html, and rollup to transpile ES6 modules to AMD before RequireJS optimizer comes in to minify and bundle in built libraries.
-For more info, see [Building - Rollup & RequireJS](building-rollup-requirejs).
+It uses gulp-sass for sass files, gulp-replace to inject critical.css into the html, react-prerender to pre-render components and webpack to transpile, bundle, and minify the src.
+For more info, see [Building - Webpack](building-webpack).

+> rollup to transpile ES6 modules to AMD before RequireJS optimizer comes in to minify and bundle in built libraries.

 `npm run secure`
 > Same as `npm start` but uses HTTPS instead of HTTP.
 See [HTTPS](#HTTPS).